LaPerm: United Kingdom

-The first LaPerm in the UK was Champion Uluru BC Omaste Po of Quincunx, a lilac tortie and white Longhair who was bred in the United States by A. D. Lawrence and Maureen Neidhardt.
-She was imported by Anthony Nichols (Quincunx) using a PETS pet passport in May 2002 after a stop-over with LaPerm breeder Corine Judkins in the Netherlands.
-She arrived pregnantly and gave birth to a litter of five kittens shortly after who were used as the foundation stock for the UK breeding program.
-A number of other imports followed, including cats from Europe, New Zealand, and the USA.
-Judy Whiteford (Aswani) and Kate Munslow (Canonna) have been involved from that first litter and have both imported new cats themselves and Corine Judkins (Crearwy) moved to Wales bringing her cats with her including the stud who sired the first UK litter.
-Other key breeding lines found in UK pedigrees include those of Edwina Sipos (Cicada), Penni Cragg (Wakanda), June Gillies (Gallego), Kate Ekanger (Cloudborn), Sue Amor (Amorcatz) and Sue Pyrke (Bane).
-The breeding program has been characterized by efforts to breed down from outcrosses for generational advancement by combining outcross lines, old lines, and import lines.
+The first LaPerm imported into the United Kingdom was a female, Champion Uluru BC Omaste Po of Quincunx, a lilac tortie and white longhair bred in the United States by A. (Anne) D. Lawrence and Maureen Neidhardt.
+She was imported by Anthony Nichols (Quincunx) on 23 May 2002.
+Because the Pet Travel Scheme (PETS) had not yet been expanded to include the United States, Omaste first went to the Netherlands and stayed with Dutch breeder Corine Judkins to qualify for a pet passport before Nichols collected her.
+While there, Judkins arranged for Omaste to be mated, and Omaste arrived in the UK pregnant.
+Her litter of five kittens (born 2 June 2002) became foundation stock for the UK breeding program.

+Further imports followed, including cats from Europe, New Zealand, and the United States.
+Judy Whiteford (Aswani) and Kate Munslow (Canonna) were involved from the first litter and later imported additional cats.
+Corine Judkins (Crearwy) subsequently moved to Wales with her cats, including the stud that sired the first UK litter.
+Additional breeders who contributed to the UK breeding program and whose lines appear in UK pedigrees include Edwina Sipos (Cicada), Penni Cragg (Wakanda), June Gillies (Gallego), Kate Ekanger (Cloudborn), Sue Amor (Amorcatz), and Sue Pyrke (Bane).
+The UK breeding program has focused on advancing generations from outcrosses by combining outcross, established, and imported lines.

 The UK now has an active LaPerm breeding program and is the home of the LaPerm Cat Club.
-The breed has made solid progress within the GCCF and is often seen at British cat shows.
-In 2004 the breed gained Preliminary Recognition and the LaPerm Cat Club was formed.
-In June 2008, the LaPerm gained Provisional Recognition in the GCCF and the first cat to gain an Intermediate Certificate was Aswani Miranda Keys.
-In June 2012, the LaPerm gained full championship recognition with the GCCF and the first certificate winner was also Aswani Miranda Keys.
+The breed progressed through the Governing Council of the Cat Fancy (GCCF) recognition stages between 2004 and 2012 and is exhibited at GCCF cat shows, including the LaPerm Cat Club's annual show.
+In 2004, the breed gained Preliminary Recognition, and the LaPerm Cat Club was formed.
+In June 2008, the LaPerm gained Provisional Recognition in the GCCF, and the first cat to gain an Intermediate Certificate was Aswani Miranna Keys.
+In June 2012, the LaPerm gained full championship recognition with the GCCF, and the first certificate winner was also Aswani Miranda Keys.
 The first LaPerm to become a GCCF champion was a female, Ballego Happy-Gladys, who went on to also become the first Grand Champion, and the first LaPerm to become a GCCF premier was Pr Wakanda Harriet Potter.
 The first male champion was Ch Quincunx Umberto Ecarl.
-The first LaPerm with an Imperial title was also Aswani Miranda Keys, the title being gained at the world's first LaPerm breed show, which was held by the LaPerm Cat Club.
-The first male LaPerm with an imperial title was Imperial Grand Premier Cloudborn Barb Dwyer, bred by Kate Ekanger and owned by Nicola and Roy Lovell.
+The first LaPerm with an Imperial title was also Aswani Miranda Keys, the title gained at the first LaPerm Cat Club breed show.
+The first male LaPerm with an Imperial title was Imperial Grand Premier Cloudborn Barb Dwyer, bred by Kate Ekanger and owned by Nicola and Roy Lovell.